MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 ![Bye circles, hello skeletons!](/img/skeleton-loaders/banner.jpg)

-Since ajax was introduced we've been firmiliar with circular loading spinners, dot-dot-dot animations, crazy logo transitions and more, all in place to distract the user while the application requests more data to present back.
+Since ajax was introduced we've been familiar with circular loading spinners, dot-dot-dot animations, crazy logo transitions and more, all in place to distract the user while the application requests more data to present back.

 ![Screenshot of 4 old-school loading indicators ranging from a linear progress bar, 4 dots animating across, 9 dots in a circle rotating their opacity and a circular indicator](/img/skeleton-loaders/loading-indicators.jpg)